IZEA/robot/README.txt

 Add the following to an initializer (config/initializers/robot.rb):

+  Robot.define(:hourly) do |robot|
     # Omit this line if you don't want logging, or define it as a custom logger
     # if you want a separate log file for your Robot tasks.
+    robot.logger = Logger.new("log/robot.log")

+    # Omit this line if you don't want to synchronize tasks.
+Adding a PIDMutex
+    # here will ensure that only 1 process is running this task at any time.
+    # Note that since PIDMutex uses a file as a locking mechanism, this method
+    # doesn't scale beyond a single filesystem.
-  Robot.logger = RAILS_DEFAULT_LOGGER
+    robot.mutex = PIDMutex.new("tmp/pids/hourly.pid")

     # Omit this line if you're not using Hoptoad.
-  Robot.hoptoad = HoptoadNotifier
+    robot.hoptoad = HoptoadNotifier

-  Robot.define(:hourly) do
+    # This is true by default, I'm just including it here as an example.
+If
+    # you set it to false, then there won't be a failsafe mechanism, meaning
+    # any exceptions raised by tasks will be unchecked.
+You'll usually want to
+    # leave this set to true.
+    robot.failsafe = true

-    perform("Some long-running task") { LongTask.run }
+    robot.perform("Some long-running task") { LongTask.run }
   end

 And then add an entry to crontab to run your new Robot.hourly method:

-  @hourly script/runner -e production "Robot.hourly"
+  @hourly script/runner -e production "Robot.run(:hourly)"

 == REQUIREMENTS:

 * hoe
 * hoe-izea
+* izea-pid_mutex (for process-level locking, optional)

 == INSTALL: